myyk/git-democracy/README.md

 either by an update to the PR or manual rerunning it.
 Failed votes will list reasons why the vote failed in the action's error messaging.

+When a Pull Request is update, it will clear the voting and restart the vote with the default settings.

 ## Usage

 ### Workflow Integration